 Ephesians 5:1-3, “Be imitators of God, therefore, as dearly loved children and live a life of love, just as Christ loved us and gave himself up for us as a fragrant offering and sacrifice to God.
 But among you there must not be even a hint of sexual immorality, or of any kind of impurity, or of greed, because these are improper for God’s holy people.”

-God’s people are called to live without a hint of sexual immorality or impurity.
-Not even a hint!
-We don’t laugh about it, make jokes about it, or explore impure behavior.
-Our culture talks about sex a lot so we need to make sharing God’s view of sex part of our family conversations.
+Our culture talks about sex a lot so we need to make sharing God’s view of sex is part of our family conversations.
 Parents should have ongoing chats with their children as to how God’s design differs from what the world has to say about sexuality.
-We need to speak with our adolescents about God’s design for sexual intimacy and what that means for dating relationships.
+We need to speak openly with our adolescents about God’s design for sexual intimacy and what that means for dating relationships.

 1 Corinthians 6:18-20 says, “Flee from sexual immorality.
 All other sins a man commits are outside his body, but he who sins sexually sins against his own body.
 Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your body.”